 Character Focus: With twelve main characters, some are going to have more focus than others at times.

 Nooby's evil clone, Newbie, is not tied to the Gem of Life and thus is mortal.
-He tries to fix this by stealing the girl tribe's Jewel of Life and transfering its power to his own gem.
+He tries to fix this by stealing the girl tribe's Jewel of Life and transferring its power to his own gem.
 However, his gem was flawed and couldn't contain the power.

 Nooby's other clones, the Noobs, are not only deformed and dumber than Nooby, but are also very explosive.
+One touch and BOOM!

 Cross Through: With IDW Publishing's Infestation.
 A woman named Britt comes to the island and reanimates the previous corpses of the pygmies to make a zombie army.